architect/arc.codes/src/views/docs/en/guides/frontend/sessions.md

 post /reset
 ```

-And generate the boilerplate code by running:
+And generate the boilerplate code by running `arc init` again:

 ```bash
 arc init